w3f/polkadot-wiki/docs/kusama-timeline.md

 took place at 22:45 CET.

 Currently, Kusama is a healthy Proof-of-Stake network with over 150 validators and over a million blocks produced.
-If you are curious about the history of the Kusama network, please read below
+If you are curious about the history of the Kusama network, you will find more information in the sections below.

 ## Rollout plan